3 KPIs used to measure the true ROI of agile testing

 "Again, we want to track defects as trends over the life of the project," Rothman wrote.
 "What happens in an iteration is interesting, but not as interesting as what occurs over the entire project.
 I use two different charts to track defects...The trend that's particularly interesting here is the number of remaining open defects."

 3. Cost avoidance

-It's no question that testing metrics relating to defects are a significant part of agile ROI, but cost avoidance shows the real numbers of how much businesses are saving by finding and fixing issues earlier.
+It's no question that testing metrics in agile, relating to defects rates are a significant part of agile ROI, but cost avoidance shows the real numbers of how much businesses are saving by finding and fixing issues earlier.
 TechBeacon contributor Christopher Null suggested that with a solid formula, organizations can calculate how an agile framework helps build in quality and save money.
 Teams must first look at the pass/fail rates and how long it takes to fix these problems.
 A developer makes a certain amount per hour, and if he or she spends three hours to deal with defects, this can add up to a lot in lost time and added expenses for a business.
 However, by finding defects earlier on and using test management tools to help mitigate the problem, organizations can avoid spending more than they need to and boost their overall ROI.

 Agile has been widely touted as a beneficial asset, but many teams are still unsure of how to measure their success in this practice.
 By using these three testing metrics in agile, organizations can better gauge their ROI in agile and create strategies to improve their effectiveness.